cdktf/cdktf-provider-cloudflare/docs/zeroTrustDeviceCustomProfile.python.md

 - *Type:* str

-The domain name to exclude from the tunnel.
+The domain name to include in the tunnel.
 If `host` is present, `address` must not be present.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_device_custom_profile#host ZeroTrustDeviceCustomProfile#host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/zero_trust_device_custom_profile#host ZeroTrustDeviceCustomProfile#host}

 ---